emilioforrer/haml_coffee_assets/README.md

 ### Server-side rendering in Rails

 Haml Coffee Assets registers the `.hamlc` extension with Action View, so that Rails templates can be written in Haml Coffee.
 Rails will see templates placed in `app/assets/javascripts/templates` (though this path can be changed if you store your templates in another directory), and the same template files can be rendered via Rails or via JavaScript on the client.
+Server-side rendering is only available when using the global placement and not with the AMD placement.

 Given a Haml Coffee template at `app/assets/javascripts/templates/books/_book.hamlc`: